Applicants should submit electronic versions of their applications to email@example.com

 - Criteria for selection will include need and scientific merit.
 Scientific merit will be inferred from the NIH peer-review summary statement, priority score, and other application materials.

-Applicants must furnish the following required materials as ONE pdf in the following order:
+Applicants must submit the following required materials to http://bwhcfdd.partners.org/Listing.aspx?courseId=373

 - A Partners Research proposal Cover sheet, with signatures